 4) Invest In Various Bonds

-After a sharp rise in interest rates, bond investing has become much more attractive.
+With so much volatility in the stock market, bond investing has become much more attractive.
 If you are a high income earner, then look to municipal bonds since you don’t have to pay state or federal income tax.

 You want to build a bond step stool not a ladder in a flat to inverted yield curve environment.
 The short end of the yield curve is much more attractive relative to the long end.